Skip to main content

 Separated Materials:

-Artifacts transferred to the Manuscripts Artifact Collection (Mss.
-1.03) include Pacific Northwestern Hospital Parody ID Card (Mss 2010.601.67).
+Artifacts were transferred to the Manuscripts Artifact Collection (Mss.
+1.03) including the Pacific Northwestern Hospital Parody ID Card (Mss 2010.601.67).

 Processing Information:

 Processed by Daisy Hougan in 1994.
 Mss.
-93 C62 was reboxed, but kept in the same order, using the original box and folder numbers, sometimes combining two boxes together by Anne Johnson, Special Collections Staff, in November 2009.
+93 C62 was reboxed, but kept in the same order, using the original box and folder numbers, (and sometimes combining two b oxes) by Anne Johnson, Special Collections Staff, in November 2009.
 Mss.
 Acc.
 2010.601 was accessioned by Benjamin Bromley, Public Services Archives Specialist, in October 2010.
 Acc.
-2013.195 accessioned and minimally described by Steven Bookman, University Archives Specialist, in August 2013.
+2013.195 was accessioned and minimally described by Steven Bookman, University Archives Specialist.
 Acc.
-2010.601 was arranged and described by Cecile Glendening, Special Collections Staff, in July through September 2013.
+2010.601 was arranged and described by Cecile Glendening, Special Collections Staff, July through September 2013.

 Title